RonenNess/Iguina/readme.md

 ### `void ClearScissorRegion();`

 Clear previously set scissor region, allowing us to render on the entire visible screen.

+### `Color GetPixelFromTexture(string textureId, Point sourcePosition);`

+Return pixel color from a texture id and source offset in texture.
+This method is used by color picker entities.
+If you don't use them, you can just return a constant value from this method.

 ## Input Provider